hainesgreg/100-days-of-code/log.md

 3) Checking if a player has won
 4) Keep track of a players lives
 5) Improve the user experience and add ASCII art (still TODO, will tackle that part tomorrow)

+### Day 11 and 12 : Weds 14th/Thurs 14th, Dec 2022 (finished the hangman task, intro to functions with inputs)

+**What I Covered Today**: Yesterday i completed the hangman task, lots learnt throughout this processs as documented above.
+Many of the skills learnt will no doubt come in handy when tackling similar tasks in the coming days/weeks.

+Started on the intro to functions with inputs today, looking forward to covering this section so i can start apply the knowledge in my tasks at work.